-But then our text says, "terrible things."
+But then our text says "terrible things."
 Why were they terrible things? for we must, if we can do so properly, transfer that word also to Calvary's cross.
-They were terrible things, because they were judgments that overturned Pharaoh and his host in the Red Sea and destroyed the Amalekites in the wilderness.
+They were terrible things, because they were judgments that overturned Pharaoh and his host in the Red Sea, and destroyed the Amalekites in the wilderness.
 And these things were done for the Israelites, all to encourage us in prayer to God, not indeed for the destruction of our bitterest foes, but still to show that he will interpose for us.
-But I have an impression that this part of our text may be transferred to Calvary's cross; "He has done for you these great and terrible things."
+But I have an impression that this part of our text may be transferred to Calvary's cross; "He hath done for thee these great and terrible things."
 You that are Christians know it would be a terrible thing to you if you had to be responsible before God for your sins; you know it would be a terrible thing for you if you were responsible to God's law for all that law demands; you know that it would be a terrible thing for you if that law were to bind you hand and foot, which it justly might, and cast you into hell for ever.
 Now then, did not Jesus Christ do these terrible things for you?
 Did he not become responsible for your sins, did he not become responsible for the enduring of your hell; did he not become responsible for the swallowing up of death in victory; did he not come into the most terrible position that any person could come into?
-Oh, he did these great, these terrible things for you and he has thereby put an end to the terror; he has done these terrible things for you, for they were terrible things, they were things such as an incarnate God could do.
-Bless his dear name!
-The more I look at his wonderful person, and the wonderful things which he endured, and what a salvation he has brought in, what a life, immortal life, he has brought to light, we cannot contemplate this without our souls being drawn in love to his blessed name.
-So, then he is your praise, and he is your interposer, and he has done these great things, Jesus Christ has, and these terrible things.
-So that when you read in the latter part of the Book of Revelation the description there given of Jerusalem, how it fulfils the prediction in Isaiah, "Your eyes shall see Jerusalem a quiet habitation."
+Oh, he did these great, these terrible things for thee; and he has thereby put an end to the terror; he has done these terrible things for you, for they were terrible things, they were things such as an incarnate God could Bless his dear name!
+The more I look at his wonderful person, and do. the wonderful things which he endured, and what a salvation he has brought in, what a life, immortal life, he has brought to light, we cannot contemplate this without our souls being drawn in love to his blessed name.
+So then he is thy praise, and he is thine interposer, and he has done these great things, Jesus Christ has, and these terrible things.
+So that when you read in the latter part of the Book of Revelation the description there given of Jerusalem, how it fulfils the prediction in Isaiah, "Thine eyes shall see Jerusalem a quiet habitation."
 Go to the ultimate description in the latter part of the Book of Revelation, and there you see the fulfilment of it.
-"Your eyes shall see Jerusalem a quiet habitation, a tabernacle that shall not be taken down; not one of the stakes thereof shall ever be removed, neither shall any of the cords thereof be broken."
-There the Lord shall be unto us in all the calmness and peacefulness of a broad river, everything paradisiacal, no more terror, no more trembling.
-"In righteousness shall you be established; you shall be far from oppression, for you shall not fear; and from terror, for it shall not come near you."
-Ah! then, our God has done, Jesus Christ has done, these terrible things for us; he has undergone all these terrible things; and so, he sends his ministers preaching peace by what he has done.
+"Thine eyes shall see Jerusalem a quiet habitation, a tabernacle that shall not be taken down; not one of the stakes thereof shall ever be removed, neither shall any of the cords thereof be broken." | There the Lord shall be unto us in all the calmness and peacefulness of a broad river, everything paradisiacal; no more terror, no more trembling.
+"In righteousness shalt thou be established; thou shalt be far from oppression, for thou shalt not fear; and from terror, for it shall not come near thee."
+Ah ! then, our God hath done, Jesus Christ hath done, these terrible things for us; he has undergone all these terrible things; and so he sends his ministers preaching peace by what he hath done. i Petral and the second